NirViaje/DeepLearningRobotics/NeuronTalk.md

 ##Agenda

 the brain
-* what our brain is
+* what our brain is?
 * eg., some works from a berkeley lab

 neuron morphological computing, //bio-mimic
+* what neuron is?
 * FACETS
  * Blue brain
 * [SyNAPSE](https://en.wikipedia.org/wiki/SyNAPSE)